RazTurgeman97/depth-estimation-and-evaluation-project/README.md

 # Depth Estimation Project
 My Depth Estimation Project for my B.S.c Degree in Mechanical Engineering at Ben-Gurion University

 This project uses stereo cameras with ROS2 to perform depth estimation.
 The following instructions will help you set up the environment using Docker.

 ## Enable nvidia runtime after reboot:

+If you already conducted the instruction below, perform the following command and you are good to go.

 ```bash
 sudo systemctl stop docker